corda/corda-docs-portal/content/en/docs/tutorials/corda-5/building-template-cordapp/building-cordapp-template-intro.md

 * [Flow interface](XXX) - The flow interface changes the way you call flows in your CorDapp.
 * Flexibility building the client - You can create your client in any language you like.
 You are no longer limited to creating the client in a language targeting the JVM.
 We've also removed dependencies on Corda libraries.
 * Corda Services - You now use the `@CordaInject` annotation to add any Corda Service to your CorDapp.
 This replaces everything that was in `FlowLogic`, `ServiceHub`, and all custom Corda Services.
-* `@Suspendable` annotation - This is now an annotation defined in Corda.
-You don't need to include Quasar in your `build.gradle` file anymore as it's no longer a dependency.
 * RPCClient - RPC is now HTTP and JSON-based.
 You must pass JSON parameters and return types must be JSON representables if you want them to be returned over RPC.
 * [Corda package files](XXX) and [Corda package bundles](XXX) (`.cpk` and `.cpb`) - Corda package files are the standard way to distribute CorDapps for Corda 5 Developer Preview.
 Corda package bundles are composed of multiple Corda package files.
 They bundled in preparation for deployment.